danbucholtz/purge-unused-components/README.md

 7. Run `npm run ionic:build --prod --parseDeepLinks false` to generate a prod build.
 8. Run `source-map-explorer www/build/main.js www/build/main.js.map` and see what's in the bundle

+## Debugging
+1. Run `npm run ionic:build --aot --optimizejs --parseDeepLinks false`.
+Look in `.tmp` directory for answers on why some code was retained

 ## Weird things
 1. Why is `badge` in the bundle but not `avatar` or `backdrop`?